skuzzle/restrict-imports-enforcer-rule/README.md

 It is possible to exclude certain source files from being affected by the bans at all.
 You can use `basePackage` to specify a package pattern of classes that are affected by the rule.
-You may then exclude some classes to refine the matches using the `exclusion` tag.
+You may then exclude some classes to refine the matches using the `excludedClasses` tag.
 It is also possible to specify multiple base packages.

 ```xml
 <configuration>